+7.6.3.2 Minimum requirement for IAB type 1-H

-The RX spurious emissions requirements for BS type 1-H are that for each applicable basic limit specified in table 7.6.2-1 for each TAB connector RX min cell group, the power sum of emissions at respective TAB connectors shall not exceed the BS limits specified as the basic limits + X, where X = 10log10(NRXU,countedpercell), unless stated differently in regional regulation.
+The RX spurious emissions requirements for IAB type 1-H are that for each applicable basic limit specified in table 7.6.3.1-1 for each TAB connector RX min cell group, the power sum of emissions at respective TAB connectors shall not exceed the IAB limits specified as the basic limits + X, where X = 10log10(NRXU,countedpercell), unless stated differently in regional regulation.

-The RX spurious emission requirements are applied per the TAB connector RX min cell group for all the configurations supported by the BS.
+The RX spurious emission requirements are applied per the TAB connector RX min cell group for all the configurations supported by the IAB-MT.

-NOTE: Conformance to the BS receiver spurious emissions requirement can be demonstrated by meeting at least one of the following criteria as determined by the manufacturer:
+NOTE: Conformance to the IAB-MT receiver spurious emissions requirement can be demonstrated by meeting at least one of the following criteria as determined by the manufacturer:

-1) The sum of the spurious emissions power measured on each TAB connector in the TAB connector RX min cell group shall be less than or equal to the BS limit above for the respective frequency span.
+1) The sum of the spurious emissions power measured on each TAB connector in the TAB connector RX min cell group shall be less than or equal to the IAB-MT limit above for the respective frequency span.

 Or

-2) The spurious emissions power at each TAB connector shall be less than or equal to the BS limit as defined above for the respective frequency span, scaled by -10log10(n), where n is the number of TAB connectors in the TAB connector RX min cell group.
+2) The spurious emissions power at each TAB connector shall be less than or equal to the IAB-MT limit as defined above for the respective frequency span, scaled by -10log10(n), where n is the number of TAB connectors in the TAB connector RX min cell group.